sucofunk/SUCOFUNKey/doc/manual.md

 - **Steps:** Each column is one beat subdivision.
 Grid resolution is adjustable with Zoom.
 - **Sheets:** Vertical dividers split the grid into named sections that feed into the Arrange mode.
 - **Snippets:** Named sub-selections that can be triggered independently in the Live / Play mode.
+- **RAM bar:** A small two-colour bar in the **top-left corner** of the Sequencer screen shows sample RAM usage at a glance.
+Green = free, red = in use.
+See §5 for details.

 ### 6.2 Navigating the Grid